Incorporated Ministries Policy and Guidelines

 Is a Congregation a Corporation?

-A common question from a congregation is “Where do we find our letters patent?” or “Are we a corporation?”
+A common question from congregations is “Where do we find our letters patent?” or “Are we a corporation?”
 Congregations themselves are not corporations.
 Congregations have some independent legal status under the Act of Parliament that created The United Church of Canada in 1925, but they are neither federally nor provincially incorporated.

 For More Information